 What are the entry requirements?

-To study either course, you need to have achieved at least a C grade in both GCSE English language and GCSE English literature.
+To study English at A-Level, you need to have achieved at least a C grade in both GCSE English language and GCSE English literature.

 Which course is best for me?